top of page

 Jenna attended NYU Tisch Drama's Playwrights Horizons Theater School where she studied acting, design, playwriting, and directing.
 Throughout her time at NYU, she participated in numerous student productions as a director, intimacy coordinator, playwright, actor, set designer, assistant stage manager, and costume designer.
 Jenna believes that it is important to understand all of the different facets of theater so that everyone in a production feels respected and appreciated.

 Jenna's primary goal as an artist is to help people feel seen.
 Whether that be for an actor, designer, or audience member, she wants her work to resonate with those who encounter it.
-The theater she is passionate about making is chaotic, daring, and bold.
+The theater she is passionate about making is daring and bold.
 However, it is also grounded, specific, and highly emotional.
 Her favorite topics to work on often surround mental health, sexuality, gender, and identity.
 She strives to be didactic in her work, and establish a gateway to discussing issues that can at first seem daunting, but end up being beneficial to emotional growth and healing.

 bottom of page